hwengineer/STM32-ldscripts/README.md

 You can define more specialized linker scripts if needed and use the simple script as a prototype.

 ## microcontroller dependend linker file
-In the microcontroller dependend linker file is just the memory layout defined.
+In the microcontroller dependent linker file is just the memory layout defined.

     MEMORY{
     	RAM    (xrw)  : ORIGIN = 0x20000000, LENGTH = 20K